algermissen/cassandra-ruby-sharded-workers/README.md

 # Things to Note

-The design depends on having at least as many consumers as shards to avoid shards that will not be processed. -A useful extension would be to implement consumers to periodically check for unprocessed shards (for example by looking for a 'last' timestamp in the distant past combined with a missing look) and spawn off additional processing for such a shard.-
+The design depends on having at least as many consumers as shards to avoid shards that will not be processed. ~~A useful extension would be to implement consumers to periodically check for unprocessed shards (for example by looking for a 'last' timestamp in the distant past combined with a missing look) and spawn off additional processing for such a shard.~~
 **Update** This problem has been addressed by having the consumer switch shards upon reaching current time for a given shard.
 The consumers will incrementally try the next shard instead of shard '0'.
 This way, even a single consumer will